psisoyev/psisoyev.github.io/_posts/2019-12-05-welcome-zio-old.markdown

 ## The problem to solve

 ##### We look for tools that solve our problems and we should not look for problems to solve with our beloved tools.
-Otherwise, we end up with a zoo of different technologies that are not sustainable.
+Otherwise, we end up with a zoo of different technologies that is not sustainable.

 In [the previous article]({{site.baseurl}}/design-a-pager/) we have defined a problem that needs to be solved.
 If you haven't read it yet, I would recommend checking it before you proceed with this one.